 - Foster state campaigns by developing coalitions to advance state and local policies that promote tracking attendance for individual students and reporting on chronic absence to ensure schools, especially if they are low-performing, will intervene to improve student attendance.

 - Encourage local practice by providing technical assistance and tools to help communities, schools and school districts monitor and work together to address chronic absence.
 This includes creating peer learning networks and tapping skills and assets available from state and national organizations.

-Attendance Works is a nonprofit, 501(C3) organization affiliated with the Child and Family Policy Center, which is our fiscal sponsor.
+Attendance Works is a fiscally-sponsored project of the Child and Family Policy Center, a 501(c)3 non-profit organization.
 Our funding comes primarily from foundations and from contracts from school districts and communities seeking technical assistance.